xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

     A modification to a one or more register of the SCR upon entry into a state 'i' is called an operation 'op(i)'.
-With 'x' as the setting of the  before entry into a state 'i', the setting of the SCR in state 'i' becomes
+With 'x' as the setting of the SCR before entry into a state 'i', the setting of the SCR in state 'i' becomes

                          SCR(i) = op(i)(x)